clairey-zx81/json-model/HOWTO.md

 ## … use JSON Model in my _Java_ code?

-If you load a JSON file using specific Java classes (aka binding), your _do not_ really need a model for checking your JSON: the JSON parser will checks type constraints while creating the class instances.
+If you load a JSON file using specific Java classes (aka binding), your _do not_ really need a model for checking your JSON: the JSON parser should check type constraints while creating your class instances.

 However, if you want to load a generic JSON file without having corresponding Java classes, you can use JSON model for validating its contents.